 More than fifty years ago, the dreams of stargazers and the grand ambitions of a nation were realized when NASA astronaut Neil Armstrong crunched his left foot on lunar soil and became the first human to walk on the moon.

-But before Armstrong could utter his famed phrase, “That’s one small step for (a) man, one giant leap for mankind,” and before the five subsequent missions to explore the moon would be possible, aerospace engineering had to move forward at a furious and daring pace.
+But before Armstrong could utter his famed phrase, “That’s one small step for (a) man, one giant leap for mankind,” and before the five subsequent missions to explore the moon would be possible, aerospace engineering had to move forward at a furious and daring pace in order to make the Apollo 11 mission possible.
 NASA had to make good on President John F. Kennedy’s promise in 1961 to transport people to the moon, a challenge that intensified when the Soviet Union bested the U.S. in the race to put the first man, woman and dog in space.
 The Soviets couldn’t win the moon, too.

-Battling the clock, NASA and its contractors (including Northrop Grumman legacy companies) had to create and improvise machinery and technology to withstand the harsh conditions of space and the unique challenge of landing on and relaunching from the moon.
+Battling the clock, NASA and its contractors had to create and improvise machinery and technology to withstand the harsh conditions of space and the unique challenge of landing on and relaunching from the moon.
 Images of Armstrong and fellow astronaut Buzz Aldrin hopping around the lunar surface are just as remarkable now as they were on July 20, 1969.
-But for years, engineers back on Earth worked without fanfare to piece together the many components that would make the moon mission less of a miracle and more an achievement of science.
+But for years, engineers back on Earth worked without fanfare to piece together the many components that would make the moon landing less of a miracle and more an achievement of science.
 Here are a few of their accomplishments.

 A Powerful Thrust Was Needed to Reach the Moon